plancks-cloud/plancks-cloud/docs/setup.md

 <img src="https://europe-west1-captains-badges.cloudfunctions.net/function-clone-badge-pc?project=plancks-cloud/plancks-cloud" /><br />

 ## Pre-install
 - Give your "server" a static IP on the network.
+Routers typically allow you to do this under DHCP server settings.
-- Create a NAT (DST-NAT) rule on your router to point at your servers's static IP address.
+- Create a NAT (DST-NAT) rule on your router to point at your servers's static IP address for TCP 80 and TCP 443.
 - Install docker on your server.
 - Run `docker swarm init` on your server.
 - Run `docker service ls` to check your setup.
 If if gives an error, docker swarm probably won't work.